noahehall/theBookOfNoah/0legacy/intellij.md

 - either file > settings, or intellij > preferences
   - mac is intellij > preferences

+## window layout

+- drag n drop to change layout
+- or click the gear icon and select move to & select location

 ## GUI buttons

 - top bar
   - view
     - tool windows: many plugin/tool has a window, toggle it here (e.g. build, run, project, etc)
+      - see common ones in the extreme bottom left, hover over the cube icon
+      - Project
+        - click the down arrow next to 'Project' to change the scope: determines whta files are shown in the project files list
+      - run
+      - structure: structure of current class
+      - problems: code-level issues
 - top right
   - play: run the code
   - hammer: build the code